 Members who become tobacco-free during a plan year may apply for the discount when they have been tobacco-free for at least six months.
 PEIA has sixty days from receipt of the tobacco affidavit to process the request and implement the discount.
-The tobacco-free discount will apply only for the remainder of the plan year, and WILL NOT be applied retroactively.
+The tobacco-free discount will apply only to future premiums, and WILL NOT be applied retroactively.
 No refunds will be granted based on tobacco status.